AIRCentre/julia-web-app-example/README.md

    Next, we install the application dependencies.
 In our case we only have `Dash.jl` as a dependency.

-   To install it we can run the folling commands:
+   To install it, we can run the folling commands:

    ```bash
    julia --project